 - Muscle relaxants

-- Elevation of legs to take the stress off of your back
+- Elevating your legs to take stress off your back

-- Targeted exercise or stretching techniques may be effective for strengthening the back and limiting pain, although the patient needs to consult with a physician to be sure not to further aggravate the injury
+- Targeted exercise or stretching techniques (may be effective for strengthening the back and limiting pain, but this should always be done under supervision of your physician to avoid aggravating the injury)

-In most cases, back spasms are a temporary frustration that can be overcome with conservative treatment.
+In many situations, back spasms are a temporary frustration that can be overcome with conservative treatment.
 However, if you experience recurring back spasms, an underlying spine issue may be the cause.
-Herniated intervertebral discs, for example, can also regularly lead to back spasms.
-To learn more about all of your back muscle treatment options, contact Laser Spine Institute.
-We can provide you with a review of your MRI or CT scan and help you decide if one of our minimally invasive, outpatient spine procedures can help overcome your painful back spasms.
+Bulging or herniated discs, for example, can regularly lead to back spasms.
+To learn more about all of your back spasm treatment options, contact Laser Spine Institute.
+We can provide you with a review of your MRI report or CT scan to determine if our minimally invasive spine surgery can help you find relief from back spasm pain.